Official docs: https://pymatgen.org

 reports.
 Please report any bugs and issues at pymatgen's [Github page]

 (https://github.com/materialsproject/pymatgen).
 For help with any pymatgen

 Why use pymatgen?

-There are many materials analysis codes out there, both commerical and free,
+There are many materials analysis codes out there, both commercial and free,

 but pymatgen offer several advantages:

-and is the analysis code powering the `Materials Project`_.
+and is the analysis code powering the Materials Project.

 The analysis it produces survives rigorous scrutiny every single day.
-Bugs tend to be
+Bugs

 for continuous integration on the Linux and Windows platforms,